dalezhang/cats_dealer/README.md

 Currently, I have rescue the error.
 And store the response data in `tmp` folder.
 - If it is the first time call this service.
 Those unavaliable url will be skipped.
 - If it is not the first time.
-We will use the store response in `tmp` folder.
+You can use the store response in `tmp` folder.
+Or you can choice not using the cache by `CatsService.best_price(nil, false)`.
+The second param is if the service should use cache files or not.
+Use `true` by default.
     - If one url is not avaliable before.
-We will try it again.
+If will not have a cache file in `tmp` folder.
+We will try to call this url again.

 > In the response, some APIs can return really a lot of data.
 How would you solve this problem?